euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

   data = np.arange(n*n, dtype=np.uint16).reshape((n,n))
   image_dataset[n:2*n,n:2*n] = data

-As usual for large data set, the HDF5 library implements a data blocking concept so called chunk.
-Indeed the data compression as well the efficiency of the data transfer require dataset to be splitted in chunks.
-This feature permits to only read and write a subset of the dataset which is called an hyperslab.
-Moreover it provides a way to Python to map concepts such view and broadcasting.
-It permits also to implement a read-ahead and cache mechanism to speedup the data transfer from storage to memory.
+As usual when large data sets are involved, the HDF5 library implements a data blocking concept so called *chunk* which is an application of the divide-conquer paradigm.
+Indeed the data compression as well the efficiency of the data transfer require datasets to be splitted in chunks.
+This feature is a conerstone that open the way to many things.
+It permits to only read and write a subset of the dataset so called an *hyperslab*, which provides a way to Python to map concepts such view and broadcasting.
+Moreover it permits to implement a read-ahead and cache mechanism to speedup the data transfer from storage to memory.

+..  key feature

-Another key feature of the HDF5 library is to implement a modular and powerful data transfer pipeline (Figure :ref:`hdf5-pipeline`) whose aim is to decompress the data from stored chunks, scatter-gather the data and transform them, for example to apply a scale-offset filter.
-The h5py module provides the classic GZIP compression as well its faster counterpart LZF [LZF]_ and other compression algorithm could be added easily as plugin.
+Another cornerstone of the HDF5 library is to implement a modular and powerful data transfer pipeline shown on Figure :ref:`hdf5-pipeline` whose aim is to decompress the data from stored chunks, scatter-gather the data and transform them, for example to apply a scale-offset filter.
+The h5py module provides the classic GZIP compression as well its faster counterpart LZF [LZF]_ and other compression algorithms could be added easily as plugins.

 .. figure:: figure-hdf5-pipeline.pdf
    :scale: 60%